-- OMPython the OpenModelica Python scripting interface, see OMPython OpenModelica Python Interface. - EnhancedOMPython Enhanced OMPython scripting interface, see Enhanced OMPython Features. - PySimulator a Python package that provides simulation and post processing/analysis tools integrated with OpenModelica, see PySimulator.
+- OMPython the OpenModelica Python scripting interface, see OMPython OpenModelica Python Interface. - EnhancedOMPython Enhanced OMPython scripting interface, see Enhanced OMPython Features.

 25.1 OMPython - OpenModelica Python Interface

 OMPython - OpenModelica Python API is a free, open source, highly portable Python based interactive session handler for Modelica scripting.
 It provides the modeler with components for creating a complete Modelica modeling, compilation and simulation environment based on the latest OpenModelica library standard available.
 OMPython is architectured to combine both the solving strategy and model building.
 So domain experts (people writing the models) and computational engineers (people writing the solver code) can work on one unified tool that is industrially viable for optimization of Modelica models, while offering a flexible platform for algorithm development and research.
 OMPython is not a standalone package, it depends upon the OpenModelica installation.